jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 - it assigns those dates to the photo/video files,
 - it builds a portable output library with `ALL_PHOTOS` and `Albums`.

+It is also integrated into `Automatic Migration`: when `--source` points to a raw iCloud Takeout export, PhotoMigrator preprocesses it automatically before pushing anything to the target.

 > [!TIP]
 > **How to request the export from Apple**
 >